merge-api/merge-ats-java/docs/CandidatesApi.md

 <a name="candidatesRetrieve"></a>
 # **candidatesRetrieve**
-> Candidate candidatesRetrieve(xAccountToken, id, expand, includeRemoteData)
+> Candidate candidatesRetrieve(xAccountToken, id, includeRemoteData)